 Poor Rie.
 On the other hand, she wrote the incidents up as a comedic travel article in a Japanese magazine and made some money from it.

 Still I did learn how to use the ferry system so I had no problem getting to Wat Pho the next day.
-Get on fast!
+Jump on fast!
 I met Rie at the ferryboat stop near Wat Pho.
 She was late since someone had stolen her sandals.
 When you enter the guesthouse, you have to take your shoes off just inside.
 We didn’t know that the savvy traveler stored their shoes up in their room.

 It’s a pity Rie didn’t go with me to Wat Pho.
 Lonely Planet says it also is the national headquarters for teaching traditional Thai medicine including massage.
-Rie really could’ve used the massage after her sandals were stolen, not to mention the day on the ferry, and Wat Pho is a lovely, peaceful place.
+Rie really could’ve used the massage after her sandals were stolen, not to mention the day on the ferry.
+Wat Pho is a lovely, peaceful place.

 Heeding Haiku with Chèvrefeuille, very cool poetry challenge.
 He presents a haiku by a classical master and asks that you write one inspired by it.
 Today’s choice was by Basho.